pdidev/tutorial/README.md

 Once again, you only need to modify the YAML file in this exercise, no need to touch the C file.

 * Examine the YAML file and compile the code.

-* Load the `mpi` plugin was loaded to make sharing MPI communicators possible.
+* Load the `mpi` plugin to make sharing MPI communicators possible.

 * Define the `communicator` directive of the \ref Decl_HDF5_plugin "Decl'HDF5 plugin" to switch to parallel I/O for HDF5.
+  Set the value of the communicator to MPI_COMM_WORLD.

+**Notice:** we have added the directive `collision_policy: write_into` of the \ref Decl_HDF5_plugin "Decl'HDF5 plugin" (see section COLLISION_POLICY).
+This parmeter is used to define what to do when writing to a file or dataset that already exists.

 * Set the size of the dataset to take the global (parallel) array size into account.
   You will need to multiply the local size by the number of processes in each